zylx0532/pasztor.at/_posts/2019-02-04-make-everything-final.md

 }
 ```

-So, why am I claiming you should make all (well, most) of your classes final?
+So, why am I claiming you should make most of your classes final?

 ## The Open-Closed principle